 You also need to consider if you have the funds to fulfil the multiplier, because if for example you were to add £100 to a 100% deposit then you would enjoy a bonus of £100.
 But if alike the previous example the wagering requirement was 65x then that would total a colossal £6,500 you would need to wager and play through.

 If you are planning on staying with the site anyway then you may want to add a little extra bonus credit to your wallet.
 Also, you may find that you work through the multiplied amount quite quickly, depending on wins etc. It’s all a matter of personal preference and luck, but we always recommend that our readers have a look at the terms and conditions before they register.

 It’s worth noting that when you register with a Boku Casino, phone bill payments do not trigger welcome bonuses; so you won’t get caught out by any hidden terms and conditions.

 The final thing to be aware of is that some games will have a different weighting.
 This means that the stake you put on one game may reduce your wagering requirement more than another game and others may only have a percentage contribution.
 For some sites you may reduce the wagering requirements quicker by playing bingo, but then it maybe slots on another site.

 Again, check out the terms and conditions, especially if it is a promotion that specifies playing a certain casino or slot game.
-Casino games tend to be the ones which offer a lower than average weighting.
+Casino game weighting tends to be the one which is lower than average.
 Some sites such as Betfair actually have a list of the games which offer the most efficient way to fulfil your wagering requirements.